-Thus, to compile from the file MYSOURCE and send the listing to the line before using the :RUN command.
+Thus, to compile from the file MYSOURCE and send the listing to the line printer, you would use before using the :RUN command.

-:FILE SPLTEXT= MYSOURCE
+:FILE SPLTEXT= MYSOURCE :FILE SPLLIST;DEV= LP

 Additionally, you must specify a PARM=parameternum parameter on the :RUN command to indicate which files are present unless the default values are used.
-The value is between 0 and 31 as shown in Table 10-6.
+The value is between 0 and 31 as shown in table 10-6.
 Basically, the low order five bits in parameternum represent the five files which can be specified as shown below: